 - Over-the-counter medications

-Penal Code (PEN) 23152(f) charges can apply if someone is accused of driving under the influence of drugs.
-This charge is usually treated as a misdemeanor in the state of California.
+Penal Code 23152(f) charges can apply if the police accuse someone of driving under the influence of drugs.
+The state of California usually treats this charge as a misdemeanor.
 However, individuals can face felony charges if they:

 - Harm someone while driving under the influence of drugs